-We understand the concern surrounding the COVID-19 virus and would like to assure you that our staff is here for you.
-We are committed to doing our very best to connect with you in a timely manner and to give you the information you need.
-In support of that goal, we are making every effort to respond to new inquiries within 1 business day.
+We understand the concern around the COVID-19 virus and want to assure you that our staff is here for you.
+We are doing our very best to connect with you in a timely manner and to give you the information you need.

 In times of crisis, we can see the full spectrum of human character- good and bad.
 We’ve seen a great many people who are doing wonderful things and have risen to the occasion to meet needs in our communities.
 Unfortunately there are also bad actors; those who are willing to use this pandemic as an opportunity to take advantage.
 Please be especially wary of scams at this time!

 Included below is an example of a scam voicemail- do not fall for these!
 Visit our scholarships tips, scams, and tricks page for more information on how to protect yourself from scams and phishing attempts.